-- 2. a policy that enforces applicable state and local laws against physically barring entrance to or exit from a facility or location which is the subject of non-violent civil rights demonstrations within jurisdiction. - D. Pursuant to 24 CFR 570.501(b), all participating units of local governments are subject to the same requirements applicable to subrecipients when they receive CDBG funds to implement an activity.
-The applicable requirements include, but are not limited to, a written agreement with the County that complies with 24 CFR 570.503 and includes provisions pertaining to: statement of work; records and reports; program income; uniform administrative items; other program requirements; conditions for religious organizations; suspension and termination; and reversion of assets. - E. All participating units of local government understand that they may not apply for grants under the federal Small Cities or State CDBG Programs that receive separate entitlements from HUD during the period of participation in this Agreement. - F. All units of local government participating in the CDBG urban county consortium through this interlocal cooperation agreement understand that they are also part of the urban county for the HOME Program and that they may not participate in a HOME Program consortium except through the urban county, regardless of whether the urban county receives a HOME formula allocation. - G. All participating units of local government hereby agree to affirmatively further fair housing and to ensure that no CDBG or HOME Program funds shall be expended for activities that do not affirmatively further fair housing within its jurisdiction or that impede the County's actions to comply with its fair housing certification.
+2. A policy that enforces applicable state and local laws against physically barring entrance to or exit from a facility or location which is the subject of non-violent civil rights demonstrations within jurisdiction.

+- D. Pursuant to 24 CFR 570.501(b), all participating units of local governments are subject to the same requirements applicable to sub-recipients when they receive CDBG funds to implement an activity.
+The applicable requirements include, but are not limited to, a written agreement with the County that complies with 24 CFR 570.503 and includes provisions not limited to: statement of work; records and reports; program income; uniform administrative items; other program requirements; conditions for religious organizations; suspension and termination; and reversion of assets. - E. All participating units of local government understand that they may not apply for grants from appropriations under the federal Small Cities or State CDBG Programs during the period in which they participate in this Agreement. - F. All participating units of local government understand that they may not sell, trade or otherwise transfer all or any portion of the urban county consortium CDBG funds to another metropolitan city, urban county unit of general local government, Indian tribe, or insular area that directly or indirectly receives CDBG funds in exchange for any other funds, credits or non-Federal considerations, but must use such funds for activities eligible under Title I of the Act. - G. All units of local government participating in the CDBG urban county consortium through this interlocal cooperation agreement understand that they are also part of the urban county for the HOME Program and that they may not participate in a HOME Program consortium except through the urban county, regardless of whether the urban county receives a HOME formula allocation; and also understand that they are part of the urban county for the ESG Program and may only receive a formula allocation for ESG through the urban county consortium. - All participating units of local government hereby agree to affirmatively further Η. fair housing and to ensure that no CDBG or HOME Program funds shall be expended for activities that do not affirmatively further fair housing within its jurisdiction or that impede the County's actions to comply with its fair housing certification.
 For purposes of this section, "affirmatively furthering fair housing" includes participation in the process of developing an Analysis of Impediments to Fair Housing Choice and a Fair Housing Action Plan.
-While King County has the primary responsibility for the development of these reports to HUD pursuant to Section V(A) of this Agreement, upon request, the City shall provide assistance to the County in preparing such reports. - H. Participating jurisdictions undertaking activities and/or projects with CDBG funds distributed under this Agreement shall retain full civil and criminal liability as though these funds were locally generated. - I. Participating jurisdictions retain responsibility in fulfilling the requirements of the State Environmental Policy Act under which King County has review responsibility only.
+While King County has the primary responsibility for the development of these reports to HUD pursuant to Section VI.A. of this Agreement, upon request, the City shall provide assistance to the County in preparing such reports.
+All participating units of local government acknowledge that the urban county consortium is prohibited from funding activities in, or in support of, any cooperating unit of general local government that does not affirmatively further fair housing within its own jurisdiction or that impedes the county's actions to comply with the county's fair housing certification.

-VIII.
+I. Participating jurisdictions undertaking activities and/or projects with CDBG funds distributed under this Agreement shall retain full civil and criminal liability as though these funds were locally generated.

+J. Participating jurisdictions retain responsibility in fulfilling the requirements of the State Environmental Policy Act under which King County has review responsibility only.

+IX.
 GENERAL TERMS